tokiniainaDisaine/rwanda-risk-alert/README.md

 - Earth Engine errors: re-run `earthengine authenticate` and ensure `ee.Initialize()` is called.
 For headless servers, follow the CLI instructions.
 - If map tiles are blank: verify `get_image_url` returns a valid tile/XYZ URL or GeoJSON and that Leaflet layers are created correctly.
 - For local testing of shapefiles: use `geopandas` to inspect before uploading to EE.

-## License
-Add a license of your choice (e.g., MIT).
-This repository does not include a license file by default.

 ## Contact / Next steps
 - Implement missing functions in `src/` to produce working layers/plots.